56quarters/avalonms/doc/development.rst

     ./env/bin/avalonmsd ~/Music

-You can find more detail documentation for running the server in the :doc:`usage` section.
+You can find more detailed documentation for running the server in the :doc:`usage` section.

 To stop the server hit ``CTRL-c`` or type ``killall avalonmsd`` in another console.